Stanislaus National Forest

 898,000 Acres • 78 Lakes • 811 Miles of Streams & Rivers • Est. 1897 1100 Miles of Trails • North and West of Yosemite NP

 The Stanislaus National Forest is located in the central Sierra Nevada.
 There you can fish in over 800 miles of rivers and streams, enjoy a comfortable cabin, stay in a campground, or hike into the backcountry seeking pristine solitude.
 You can swim near a sandy beach or wade into cold clear streams cooling your feet while lost in the beauty of nature, raft the exciting and breath-taking Tuolumne River, or canoe one of the many gorgeous lakes.
 You can ride a horse, a mountain bike or a snowmobile.
 Clearly the choice is yours in the special places of the Stanislaus National Forest.
-This is just some added text to be replaced.

 North and West of Yosemite